annstein29/liri-node-app/README.md

 SPOTIFY_SECRET="<--YOUR_KEY_HERE-->"
 Then run the following command to install the requied node packages node install

-Look at the below GIF's on the execution details v1 (liri.js) liri-execution-gif
+Look at the mp4 below on the execution details

+/liri-node-app-anna.mp4